Microwave Running Cost Calculator: How Much It Costs You

 Microwave running costs

-On average, running an 800-watt microwave that’s always plugged in and used for about 15 minutes per day costs $1 per month or $12 per year.
-However, this may vary depending on different factors, such as your microwave’s wattage, usage frequency, and the electricity rate in your area.
+On average, running an 800-watt microwave that’s always plugged in and used for about 15 minutes daily costs $1 per month or $12 per year.
+However, the running costs will vary depending on your microwave’s wattage, usage frequency, and the electricity rate in your area.

-Read on to learn exactly how much your microwave is costing you each year and how to reduce this amount!
+Read on to learn more about the running costs of your microwave and how to reduce this amount!

 How I’ve Estimated Microwave Running Costs

-If you’re a data nerd like me, you might be curious about how I came up with the calculator above.
+If you’re a data nerd like me, you’re probably curious about how I came up with the calculator above to know the running costs of your microwave.

 Well, wonder no more!
-I took a few factors into account, including the microwave’s power output, the electricity cost in your area, and the number of minutes you typically use it each day.
+I considered a few factors, including the microwave’s power output, the electricity cost in your area, and the number of minutes you typically use it daily.

 If you’re not sure about your microwave’s wattage, please look inside the door or near the controls.
 You can also find this information in the manufacturer’s manual.

-I also considered that microwaves use around 5 watts of electricity per hour when they’re plugged in and not actively being used.
+To calculate your microwave running costs, I also considered that microwaves use around 5 watts of electricity per hour when plugged in and are not actively used.

-Now, it’s important to note that the results you get from the calculator may be on the high side.
-That’s because microwaves are designed to turn the magnetron on and off during cooking to ensure the temperature is just right.
+Now, it’s important to note that the results from the calculator are typically on the high side because microwaves are designed to turn the magnetron on and off during cooking to ensure the temperature is just right.
 This means they don’t use their full power output for the entire cooking time.

-So, while our estimate is a great starting point, your actual running costs may be a bit lower depending on how much you use your appliance.
+So, while our estimate is a great starting point, your actual microwave running costs are likely lower depending on how much you use your appliance.

 How to Lower Your Microwave’s Running Costs

-Unlike other major appliances, microwaves generally don’t use a significant amount of energy.
-However, I understand that you may still be interested in ways to save money on your energy bills.
+While the costs of running a microwave are typically low, you may still be interested in ways to save money on your energy bills.

-Here are a few essential tips that will help you get started!
+Here are a few essential tips that will help you lower your microwave’s running costs:

-Food splatters, grime, or grease can quickly build up and cause your microwave to work harder and longer than it needs to, which can be both frustrating and costly.
+You see, food splatters, grime, or grease can quickly build up and cause your microwave to work harder and longer than needed, which can be both frustrating and costly.

-Clean your microwave regularly to prevent grease and grime buildup.
+Clean your microwave regularly to lower its running costs and prevent unpleasant odors.

-By quickly cleaning your microwave every week, you can prevent this issue from happening.
-Not only will this make your appliance last longer, but it can also help you save money on your energy bills.
+By quickly cleaning your microwave every week, you can make it last longer and save money on energy bills.

 Follow these simple instructions to clean it: